dluman/wizard/README.md

 Of course, it helps that GitHub is pretty ubiquitous.
 That written, this project helps to build a transferrable skill that allows students to be more ready contributors to their education in computer science.

-## Installation requirements

-### Software dependencies

-* `aiohttp`
-* `gidgethub`
-* `mustache`

-### Hardware dependencies

-This program requires a high-uptime/availability server to respond to webhook requests from GitHub.
-We encourage a domain name to resolve to. rather than just an IP address.
-(Because, of course, that seems like you're trying to steal someone's credit card information.)

-### GitHub requirements

-`wizard` requires an organization-level webhook to the URL endpoint of the application host.

-## Running `wizard`

-This software is compatible with a number of "daemonizing" applications, with a preference for `pm2` -- the application configuration for this platform is included in this repository.